Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 One common use-case of this is to send the robot to your bin.

-Furthermore, this capability will enable you to define ValetudoGoToLocationPresets which are predefined spots that can be called via MQTT.

 ## KeyLockCapability <a id="KeyLockCapability"></a>

 This capability enables you to disable control of the robot via the buttons on the devices.